 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that dump as much as you comfortably can into Strength, but feel free to invest into Vitality if you feel yourself lacking in toughness, or Maximum Wrath if you want to play around with a bigger resource pool.

 In the Offense section, max out Crit Chance, Crit Damage, Cooldown Reduction, and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Gold Find.
+In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Globe Radius.

 Bane of the Stricken occupies a firm jewelry socket during GR progression.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is designed to assist AoE heavy builds in their struggle against single target, high HP enemies.
-HotA Barbs are better suited to single target fights than many other AoE specs, but they still take decent advantage of this gem — a fine testament to its quality.
-Note that if you are doing lower tier Greater Rifts for farming or gem leveling purposes, you should exchange this gem for the universal, well-rounded bonuses of Bane of the Powerful, or the convenient protective and restorative effect of Molten Wildebeest's Gizzard.
+Note that if you are doing lower tier Greater Rifts for farming or gem leveling purposes, you should exchange this gem either for the universal, well-rounded bonuses of Bane of the Powerful, or the convenient protective and restorative effect of Molten Wildebeest's Gizzard.

 When it comes to gear gems, you will start out progression by slotting the highest available level of Rubies in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Ruby as soon as possible.
 As you grow in Paragon (bulking up Strength in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Diamond.
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
 As this is a fairly CDR-demanding build, slot a Flawless Royal Diamond in your helm.
 In your weapon, use Flawless Royal Emeralds for the Crit Damage boost.